Conducting salary research is essential when exploring careers. Use the information in this free lesson to start exploring salaries.

 How much money will I make this year?
 Will I be able to pay all my bills?
 What about health insurance and retirement?
 You will need to think carefully about several different factors when researching salary information.

-In this module, you'll learn about the importance of salary research.
+In this lesson, you'll learn about the importance of salary research.
 We'll also talk about different resources you can use to find salary information, calculate your take-home pay, or determine your market value.

 Without a clear understanding of the kind of salary you should expect from a career, you might find yourself pursuing a position that can't support your financial needs.
 In addition to basic salary information, you will also need to research the benefits associated with different careers, such as health insurance, retirement, and vacation time.
 Sometimes a competitive benefits package can be more valuable than a higher salary.